nickpollak/MachineLearning/README.md

 # MachineLearning
-I am trying to familiarize myself with machine learning and using AI so this is where my files will live
+I am trying to familiarize myself with machine learning and building AI models so this is where my files will live